 Silver often tracks the gold price due to store of value demands, although the ratio can vary.
 The gold/silver ratio is often analyzed by market participants.
 In 1792, the gold/silver ratio was fixed by law in the United States at 1:15, which meant that one troy ounce of gold would buy 15 troy ounces of silver.
 The average gold/silver ratio during the 20th century, however, was 1:47.
 The lower the ratio/ number, the more expensive silver is compared to gold.
 Conversely, the higher the ratio/number, the cheaper silver is compared to gold.
 Currently, this ratio stands at 1:53.

-From September 2005 onwards, the price of silver has risen fairly steeply, being initially around $7 per ounce but reaching $14, for the first time by late April 2006.
+From September 2005 onwards, the price of silver has risen fairly steep, being initially around $7 per ounce but reaching $14, for the first time by late April 2006.
 The monthly average price of silver was $12.61 per ounce during April 2006, and the spot price was around $15.78 per ounce on November 6, 2007.
 As of March 2008, it hovered around $20 per ounce.
 However, the price of silver plummeted 58% in October 2008, along with other metals and commodities, due to the effects of the credit crunch.
 By April 2011, silver had rebounded to reach a 31-year high hitting $49.21 per ounce on April 29, 2011 due to economic concerns about inflation and uncertainty regarding bailouts in the Euro zone.

 Silver, like all precious metals, may be used as a hedge against inflation, deflation or devaluation.
 As explained by a U.S based portfolio manager in September 2010: